ibm-cloud-docs/solution-tutorials/lamp-stack-on-vpc.hidden.md

 ## Server monitoring and log management

 To ensure server availability and the best user experience, monitoring should be enabled on every production server.
-In this section, you'll explore the options that are available to monitor your VSI and capture logs in a central location for analysis.
+Several options are available to monitor your VSI and capture logs in a central location for analysis.

 ### Server monitoring

-You can monitor CPU, volume, memory, and network usage of your VSI instances after you set up an instance of the {{site.data.keyword.monitoringlong_notm}} service.
+You can monitor CPU, volume, memory, and network usage of your VSI instances after you set up an instance of the {{site.data.keyword.mon_full_notm}} service.
 If you would like to configure the monitoring service follow the steps outlined in the [Monitoring a Linux host](https://{DomainName}/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-ubuntu) documentation.

 ### Server logging

-You can use IBM Log Analysis with LogDNA to manage system and application logs in the IBM Cloud.
+You can use {{site.data.keyword.la_full_notm}} to manage system and application logs in the IBM Cloud.

-IBM Log Analysis with LogDNA offers administrators, DevOps teams, and developers advanced features to filter, search, and tail log data, define alerts, and design custom views to monitor application and system logs
+{{site.data.keyword.la_full_notm}} offers administrators, DevOps teams, and developers advanced features to filter, search, and tail log data, define alerts, and design custom views to monitor application and system logs

-If you would like to configure the logging service follow the steps outlined in the [Managing Ubuntu logs with IBM Log Analysis with LogDNA](https://{DomainName}/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-ubuntu)
+If you would like to configure the logging service follow the steps outlined in the [Managing Ubuntu logs with {{site.data.keyword.la_full_notm}}](https://{DomainName}/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-ubuntu)

 ## Configure a Data Volume (Optional)